-TikTok is officially here to stay, with not a day going by without a new celeb popping up on the video sharing app or another teenager becoming an overnight sensation.
+TikTok is here to stay, with not a day going by without a new celeb popping up on the video sharing app or another teenager becoming an overnight sensation.

-It's safe to say it's a pretty important phrase to get on board with, even if it's ultimate purpose remains a mystery to the public...
+It's safe to say it's a pretty important phrase to get on board with, even if it's purpose has, until very recently, remained mystery to the public...

 FYP is an acronym, standing for 'For Your Page' which refers to the page a person is shown that TikTok fills with videos you think you'll enjoy most from what you've watched and interacted most with in the past.

-To give you something to compare it to,'FYP' is the equivalent of 'homepage' on an app such as Instagram or Twitter,
+To give you something to compare it to,'FYP' is the equivalent of 'homepage' on an app such as Instagram or Twitter.